aaronchenzhihe/SMS_LED/README EN.md

 QuecPython has introduced a remote control method for LED lights, such as SMS control LED on and off.

-With the QuectPython-encapsulated interface, remote control of lights can be easily achieved in just a few steps, eliminating the need for traditional manual switching.
+With the QuecPython-encapsulated interface, remote control of lights can be easily achieved in just a few steps, eliminating the need for traditional manual switching.

 ## Features